 The results of these inspections have proved to be somewhat unexpected for some critics of the so-called “emerging locations” in CEE.

-Based on the most recent statistics available, our own analysis of FDA inspections outcomes based on the top 5 most inspected countries shows that Russia and Poland outperform Canada, Germany, and the UK.
-In the last decade, the percentage of NAI inspections (no objectionable conditions or practices were found during the inspection) was higher in Russia (66.3%) and Poland (58.5%), compared with Canada (54.4%), Germany (47.8%), and the UK (42.1%).
+Based on the most recent statistics available, our own analysis of FDA inspections outcomes based on the top 5 most inspected countries shows that our countries of operation such as Poland and Russia outperform Canada, Germany, and the UK.
+In the last decade, the percentage of NAI inspections (no objectionable conditions or practices were found during the inspection) was higher in Georgia (100%), Romania (74%), Ukraine (72%), Russia (66.3%), Hungary (65%) and Poland (58.5%), compared with Canada (54.4%), Germany (47.8%), and the UK (42.1%).
 For inspections where action was indicated, the average number of deficiency codes in Russia (1.24) and Poland (1.44) was lower than in Canada (1.67), the UK (1.95) and Germany (1.89).

 Our own analysis is supported by previously published studies.
 A 2010 analysis of FDA data showed that Eastern Europe (with 264 US FDA inspections) has the best overall results worldwide, with only 3.3% of its site inspections having three or more deficiencies, 0.85% in Russia and 0% in the Ukraine, compared with 20.2% in Western Europe after 506 inspections.

 A more recent analysis comparing CEE with Western Europe and the USA gives an equally positive account.
-Clinical trials in CEE are more likely to result in NAI (No Action Indicated) outcomes of FDA inspections: CEE (39%), Western Europe (16.6%) and USA (21.5%).
+Clinical trials in CEE are more likely to result in NAI (No Action Indicated) outcomes of FDA inspections.
+In our countries of operation 73% of inspections of Bioresearch Monitoring resulted in NAI in the last decade.
+In comparison, only 56% of inspections resulted in NAI in the USA.
 The average number of deficiencies per inspection is lower in CEE than in Western Europe and the USA, at 0.99, 1.99, and 1.59, respectively.
 Finally, the rate of inspections for which objectionable conditions were found, warranting regulatory and/or administrative sanctions, were lower in CEE (1%), than in the USA (2%) and Western Europe (4.5%).

 Repeated analysis of FDA inspection data has shown what we’ve always believed at Clinical Accelerator – that clinical trials conducted in CEE are of an equally high standard to those carried out in Western Europe and Northern America.
-We believe that all the extensive evidence of the quality of clinical trial data originated in CEE, Russia & Ukraine acquired as a result of FDA inspections over the last 5 years should be very reassuring for international companies considering placing their clinical trials in these regions.
+We believe that all the extensive evidence of the quality of clinical trial data in CEE acquired as a result of FDA inspections over the last 5 years should be very reassuring for international companies considering placing their clinical trials in these regions.

-We will continue to monitor the data coming from FDA inspections and will re-visit this topic again in one of our future newsletters.
+We will continue to monitor the data coming from FDA inspections and will re-visit this topic again in one of our future posts.